ostracod/breadtext/btslDocumentation/syntax.md

 All classes are implicitly subclasses of the `Object` class.
 See [this page](builtIn.md) for the list of members associated with `Object`.

 Every instance of an object is associated with two classes: a binding class, and an overriding class.
-An object can only be bound to its direct superclasses.
+An object can only be bound to its direct superclasses (unless a custom binding is provided).

 An object stores members for its overriding class and all superclasses of the overriding class.
 Members can only be accessed from the object's binding class.